 We’d just wrapped up the holidays, had barely put the tree away, and something weird started leaking out of me.

-Gabe and Asher were off at a park somewhere at least 30 minutes from our house and after realizing that I wasn’t just peeing myself (unless you’ve been pregnant, you will not understand this statement), I realized I would need someone professional to see what was happening down below.
+Gabe and Asher were off at a park somewhere at least 30 minutes from our house and after realizing that I wasn’t just peeing myself (unless you’ve been pregnant, you will not understand this statement), I realized I would need someone professional to see what was happening down south.

 It was a Sunday so my doctor’s office was closed.
 The ER it would be.

 I was only 27 weeks pregnant and alone.
 In lieu of panicking, I went into shock.
 Like I was on a TV show, I calmly turned off the soup bubbling on the stove, grabbed my purse and jacket and drove to the hospital.

 Gabe dropped Ash with a friend and met me there.